Support our work ❤️

 Raindance Film Festival (34th Edition)

 Raindance is London's biggest indie film festival.
 Film premieres are held in central cinemas near the West End, followed by post-screening conversations with directors and cast.
-It's a simple June night out, pick a film, have dinner nearby, then head straight to your film selection.
-COMPLETE BY ALBERT
+Pick a film, have dinner nearby, then head straight to the film.

 Dates: Wednesday 17th to Friday 26th June 2026

-Where: Central London, West End cinemas (multiple venues). https://raindance.org/festival/venues/?utm_source=chatgpt.com
+Where: Central London, West End cinemas (multiple venues)

 Quick Tips Before You Go: